markholloway/markholloway.github.io/_posts/2018-12-28-twilio-sms-redaction.md

 ---
 layout: post
-title: How to configure Twilio SMS phone number and message body redaction
+title: Configuring Twilio SMS message body and phone number redaction for PII
 tags: [twilio,bash]
 ---

-Twilio supports phone number and message body `redaction` when sending SMS or MMS messages.
-The following examples show the `flags` required to support redaction.
+ Twilio offers `redaction` of Personally Identifiable Information when sending text messages.
+The following examples show the necessary settings to utilize this feature.

 <!--more-->

 ## Testing with `curl`

-The script in the following [`post`](https://markholloway.github.io/2018/12/22/twilio-sms-curl/) will be the starting point for the redaction example.
-Below is a refresher on how to configure the script for standard SMS messaging with Twilio.
+Below is the `curl` script used from a previous [post](https://markholloway.github.io/2018/12/22/twilio-sms-curl/) demonstrating how to send SMS gmessages from a Twilio number using `curl` and `BASH` in macOS, Linux, and Windows.

-### Demo script
+### Demo `curl` script

-To make editing easier copy the example script to a plain text editor and modify the `URL` by replacing `ABCD1234` with your SID.
-Replace the `-u` option `ABCD1234:EFGH5678` with your SID and AUTH TOKEN credentials.
+It is recommended to copy the script below to a plain text editor for easier editing.
+Modify the `URL` by replacing `ABCD1234`with a valid `SID`.
+Replace `-u` credentials `ABCD1234:EFGH5678` with the same account `SID` and a valid `Auth Token`.
 They must be separated by `:` or verification will fail.

 Replace `From=+1xxxxxxxxxx` with a Twilio number and `To=+1xxxxxxxxxx` with a mobile number.